Georgia Bulldogs: Broadcasters

 Bulldogs football and basketball games air locally on WRFC and WNGC in Athens, and on WSB and WSBB-FM in Atlanta.
 Scott Howard serves as radio announcer for both sports.
 Eric Zeier and Chuck Dowdle are the football and basketball color analysts respectively.
-With a gravelly voice that was one of the most distinctive in all of U.S. sports announcing and who was endeared by Georgia Bulldog fans, award winning Larry Munson provided radio play-by-play for the Georgia Bulldogs football games from 1966 to 2008.
+Known for his gravelly voice, Larry Munson provided radio play-by-play for the Georgia Bulldogs football games from 1966 to 2008.
 He also handled the play-by-play for UGA basketball and Atlanta Falcons radio broadcasts and hosted sports-related talk shows.